 How quickly fleas develop depends upon temperature and humidity.
 In a home environment, the life cycle often completes in 17-26 days.
 Eggs hatch into larvae within 2-3 days.
 Larvae begin spinning a cocoon and pupating 7-11 days after hatching.
 The cocooned prepupae will pupate and reach adulthood in 7-19 days.

 How Fast Fleas Reproduce

 Let’s put together the aforementioned factors, while simplifying a bit.
-Let’s assume a dog acquires 5 female fleas.
+Assume a dog acquires 5 female fleas.
 Each flea lays 25 eggs a day.
-Of those 125 eggs, 75% are either non-viable, cannibalized, consumed by the host, or fall into inhospitable environments.
+Of those 125 daily eggs, 75% are either non-viable, cannibalized, consumed by the host, or fall into inhospitable environments.
 This leaves around 30 viable eggs per day.
 With an average life of 7 days, these 5 females will lay a total of 210 eggs that’ll eventually reach adulthood.

 Now let’s assume it takes 20 days for the eggs to become adults, half being female.
 At day 20, 15 new females will emerge, jump onto the host, feed, mate, and begin laying a total of 90 viable eggs per day.
 At day 21, another 15 females will emerge and do the same.
 And so on.
 The population will grow exponentially.
 By day 30, the infestation would surpass 4,400 fleas.

 The longer a flea problem goes undetected and untreated, the worse it’ll become and the harder it’ll be to control.
 Oftentimes pet owners don’t realize how bad an infestation truly is, because 95-99% of the fleas are hidden in carpets as eggs, larvae, and pupae.